NEW Program FAQs - Kenneth Rainin Foundation

 Panelists will assess the degree to which the project content addresses timely and compelling issues relevant to the artists and communities it intends to serve.

-• Amplify traditionally marginalized voices
+• Amplifying traditionally marginalized voices

 What does the Foundation mean by “community connection”?